Q-1. What

 There’s a little more of conventional oil (the stuff we’re

 used to) yet to be developed and discovered in America.
-The
+Recent

 US Geological Survey estimates (which are double the estimates